-Mark Ruffalo Calls Attention To Violence At The Dakota Access Pipeline Protest
+Mark Ruffalo Speaks Out About The Pipeline Protest

 Actor and activist Mark Ruffalo spent three days this week in North Dakota to support the Standing Rock Sioux Tribe and others in protesting the Dakota Access Pipeline.
 On Thursday, tension came to a head when police arrived at the camp in riot gear and deployed pepper spray and sound cannons before making at least 141 arrests, according to the Los Angeles Times.
 Ruffalo spoke about the violence in North Dakota with Jack Tapper on CNN and called attention to the increased police presence at the protests.